glzjin/CTFd-Whale/INSTALL.md

 ### Start from scratch

-First of all, you should initialize a docker swarm and label the nodes<br>
+First of all, you should initialize a docker swarm and label the nodes

 names of nodes running linux/windows should begin with `linux/windows-*`

 ```bash